Section 9: Travel

 As an exception, PTCA may override TAC and CLIBA card transaction restrictions on a per trip basis.
 Departments/colleges must submit override requests prior to the trip start date via a CMR form.
 Departments/colleges may also request that certain MCC restrictions be added to a TAC or CLIBA card via the CMR form.
 See Completing the Card Maintenance Request (CMR) Form for more information.

-The cardholder's department head/supervisor must submit a CMR form to PTCA when a TAC or CLIBA card is requested to be cancelled for any of the following reasons:
+The cardholder's Department Manager/supervisor must submit a CMR form to PTCA when a TAC or CLIBA card is requested to be cancelled for any of the following reasons:

 The card must be cut in half and submitted with the completed CMR form in-person to PTCA or Fiscal Services (Main or Downtown campus).

-PTCA may also cancel TAC or CLIBA cards for non-compliance and notify the department head/supervisor and the cardholder via email.
+PTCA may also cancel TAC or CLIBA cards for non-compliance and notify the Department Manager/supervisor and the cardholder via email

 If an active TAC or CLIBA card is lost, stolen or damaged, the cardholder must call Citibank immediately.
 If the travel card is later found, it should be returned to PTCA in-person or by campus mail.